andymiller813/andymiller813.github.io/_posts/2014-09-24-networking-basics.markdown

 {% highlight javascript %}
 {
   	'posts' : [
 		{
 	  		'ID' : 'Some Unique ID',
       		'name' : 'Name of the person who wrote this status', 'time' : 'Time this status was written', 'profile_pic' : 'URL of the profile thumbnail image', 'num_likes' : 27,
 	  		'num_comments' : 94,
-	  'first_2_comments' :
+	  		'first_2_comments' : {
-		{
 		  		'comments' : [
 			    	{
 			      		'name' : 'name of person who posted comment', 'comment-text' : 'the NSA is watching you' 'comment-time' : 'time the comment was posted' 'num-likes' : 'number of likes on the comment' ...
-		    }
+			    	},
+			    	...
+			    	Another Comment
+			    	...
 		  		]
 			}
 			...
 		},
 		{
 	  		...
 	  		Another Post
 	  		...
 		}
   	]
 }
 {% endhighlight %}